rl-institut/open_plan/docs/tool_interface.rst

 Attribute
 ---------
-    The attributes contain the essential information needed to characterize and render a :ref:`view-def` or a :ref:`view-component-def`.
-Some attributes might be rendered themselves in the :ref:`view-def` or :ref:`view-component-def` but it is not required.
-Some attributes can be bound to :ref:`requirement-def` of :ref:`action-def`.
+    An attribute contains the essential information needed to characterize and render a :ref:`view-def` or a :ref:`view-component-def`.
+An attribute might be visible in the :ref:`view-def` or :ref:`view-component-def` but it can also just be information.
+An attribute can be linked to a certain number of :ref:`action-def` and to certain :ref:`requirement-def`.

 .. _view-rendering-def: